jakemcc/jakemccrary.com/source/_adventures/climbing-in-el-potrero-chico-mexico.markdown

 Saturday was a travel day back to Monterrey and then back to Chicago.

 The trip was pretty amazing.
 We all felt like we were just getting into the swing of it and wished we had more time down there.

+## Gear recommendations

+You'll want to bring a 70 meter rope.
+You also will want to wear a helmet.
+There is a fair amount of rockfall.

+I don't know the current (writing this paragraph in November 2017) guidebook situation.
+When we were there in 2016 we picked up a thin paper guidebook.
+We quickly learned that you really should take the number of draw recommendation with a grain of salt.
+Bring up a bunch of draws.
+I've recently read 24 as a recommended number if you are linking up multi-pitch routes.

+## Food

+We ate a lot of dinners at various restaurants all within walking distance of were we stayed.
+It was pretty tasty and I'd probably do the same again.
+There was a pizza and margarita trailer between the park and where we stayed.
+We befriended the owner and ended up eating and drinking there a couple of times.

+## Transportation

+We got by alright without a car.
+It wasn't too costly to have someone drive us back and forth from the airport and the climbing is all within walking distance.
+A car would have been useful for getting to town for shopping or checking out [El Buho](http://potrerochico.org/listing/el-buho).
+We were able to bum rides from others when we went shopping.